carlosp420/nymphalidae_diversification/MS.md

 likelihood of the models after taking into account branch lengths and number of species per lineage [@alfaro2009].
-To our knowledge, studies using MEDUSA and Turbo-MEDUSA have so far only run the method on a single tree, usually the maximum credibility tree, which makes the assumption that this tree is correct.
+To our knowledge, studies using MEDUSA and Turbo-MEDUSA have so far only run the method on a single tree, usually the maximum clade credibility tree, which makes the assumption that this tree is correct.
 We wanted to study the effects of phylogenetic uncertainty on estimation of diversification rate shifts and therefore used custom-made scripts to run Turbo-MEDUSA across 1000 random genus-level trees from the posterior distribution